-What is Customer Lifetime Value (CLTV) and how can you benefit from it?Rob Horton, CEO
+What is Customer Lifetime Value (CLTV) and how can you benefit from it?Rob Horton, Chief Executive Officer

 Customer Lifetime Value (CLTV) is the metric you need to measure the value of customers over the entire duration of their relationship with your organisation.

 Customer lifetime value is a metric used to measure the total revenue from a customer over their entire relationship with an organisation.
 Some tools will typically measure customer value through their initial acquisition value, CLTV allows you to see the customers value over the entirety of their relationship with you.
 CLTV is not to be mistaken for Recency, Frequency and Monetary Value (RFM) which refers to the metric that measures the current relationship a customer has with your business.

 How to calculate CLTV?

 You can determine the CLTV in a simplistic way by taking the average order total, multiplying it by the average number of purchases in a year, then multiplying that number by average customer retention time in years.